JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the merge flags of the active cell.

 ```
-FUNCTION CTextRow.GetCellMergeFlags () AS LONG
+FUNCTION GetCellMergeFlags () AS LONG
 ```

 #### Return value